AdobeDocs/workfront-learn.en/help/workfront-dam/brand-connect-user/brand-connect-getting-started.md

 exl-id: 6a7350cf-c9e3-4af6-a1bf-0f159e8eaf09
 doc-type: video
 ---
-# Brand Connect: Understand navigation and searching as a user
+# Understand navigation and searching as a user

 In this video, you will learn: